 The major threats to the wombat today are dingoes, foxes and humans.
 When threatened a wombat will flee to the nearest burrow.
 If a predator follows it into the burrow the wombat will defend itself by smashing the attackers head against the roof or wall of the burrow with its hard well-protected rump.

 Wombats are protected in all states of Australia except Victoria.

 • Not Threatened or Endangered - common wombat and southern hairy-nosed wombats

 • Critically Endangered - northern hairy-nosed wombat.

 Fossil records show that there were once massive wombats living in Australia.
 The biggest of these was the Giant Wombat (Phascolonus gigas) which was two meters in length and weighed between 180 to 250 kgs.
 They were as tall as a human.
 These animals were so large that they, unlike present day wombats, didn't burrow underground, but instead lived their entire lives above ground.
 These animals became extinct about 40,000 years ago.
 Two reasons have been suggested for their extinction, alone with other mega-fauna in Australia.
 The first is climate change where Australia became drier and more arid depriving these huge animals of their food supply.
-The second is that early Aboriginals may have hunted down these huge slow moving animals hastening their extinction.
+The second is that early Aborigines may have hunted down these huge slow moving animals hastening their extinction.